(This post was last published on April 17, 2018. We’ve updated it for accuracy and completeness.)

 For pricing, you choose what you feel comfortable selling your item at.
 Personally, I searched for the item on Amazon, looked at the used items that were eligible for free shipping, and priced my item slightly lower than the lowest price available.
 I wanted to make sure that I sold my games quickly.

 For the condition, be as honest and descriptive as you can.
 All you are required to enter for the condition is a selection of “Acceptable”, “Good”, etc. However, you’ll be much more likely to sell it if you offer an additional description.
 Is your game missing the manual, but has the cover?
 Mention it.
 Is the book a library book you bought?
 Add this info too.

 Don’t list an item at a better condition than it is.
 You won’t get away with it.
 If a customer expects a “like-new” book, they won’t accept one with tears and highlighting and they’ll request a refund.
-If you aren’t honest, customers will leave negative reviews, which will make it very hard for you to sell in the future.
+If you aren’t honest, customers will leave negative reviews, which will make it almost impossible for you to sell in the future.

 Lastly, you want to make sure you select “I want Amazon to ship and provide customer service for my items if they sell.”
 This is essentially the “I want to use FBA option”.